15 Essential Questions to Ask Before Buying Car Insurance

 • Flood or earthquake damage — some markets exclude these under comprehensive

 Understanding what's not covered is just as important as knowing what is.
-Review your full policy add-ons and endorsements to close any gaps.
+Check our guide on what to look for when shopping for car insurance to make sure your policy is built without gaps.

 14. Do I Need GAP Insurance?

-GAP insurance through an insurer typically costs just $2 to $20 per month — far cheaper than purchasing it at the dealership.
+GAP insurance through an insurer typically averages around $7/month — far cheaper than purchasing it at the dealership, where costs can run $400–$700 or more.
 Learn whether GAP insurance is right for your situation.

 15. Does My Coverage Extend to Rental Cars?

 If your personal auto policy includes collision and comprehensive, that coverage typically extends to rental cars in the U.S. — meaning you may be able to skip the expensive daily rental counter insurance.
 Always confirm this with your insurer before renting.
-Our rental car insurance guide breaks down exactly when your existing coverage applies.
+Also ask whether your policy includes rental reimbursement coverage, which pays for a rental car while your own vehicle is in the shop after a covered claim.

 Pincher's Pro Tip

 Always get at least 3 quotes before buying or renewing.
-Use our guide to getting car insurance quotes to make sure you're comparing apples to apples.
+Use our car insurance comparison guide to make sure you're comparing apples to apples — the same limits, deductibles, and coverage types across every quote.

 Frequently Asked Questions